List of Star Wars species (U–Z): Zhell

 The Zhell are the supposed pre-evolved state of humans in the Star Wars galaxy.

-The Zhell were dominant on Coruscant at some point before 25,000 BBY (Before the Battle of Yavin) until the Taung conquered them.
-In the middle of their epic battle against the Zhell, their efforts were helped by an erupting volcano that wiped out the major Zhell city.
-The Taung then systematically destroyed all remaining Zhell camps.
+The Zhell were dominant on Coruscant at some point before 25,000 BBY (Before the Battle of Yavin) and were repeatedly attacked by the Taung, a species who also lived on Coruscant.
+In the middle of their epic battles against the Zhell, their efforts were helped by an erupting volcano that blocked out the sun.
+The Taung, now calling themselves the Warriors of the Shadow, then attacked the primary Zhell city, until the Taung were driven back and off the planet, fleeing to the outer rim.
+The Taung would eventually become known as the Mandalorians, after their leader, Mandalore the First.

 Zillo Beast

 The Zillo Beast was a gargantuan serpentine creature with a lengthy, whip-like tail.
 At 97 meters tall, the Zillo Beast towered over all species on its native planet of Malastare and was considered at the top of its food chain until its presumed extinction.
 Its tail contained eight sharp spikes, and the beast itself uniquely possessed a third arm protruding from its back.

 Its heavy plated armor was invulnerable to explosions, blaster fire, and even lightsaber strikes.
 Jedi Knight Anakin Skywalker discovered that gaps in the creature's armored plates could be exploited to damage or stun the creature.
 On one such occasion, clone troopers were able to subdue the creature by using stun tanks aimed at the gaps in its armor to put the beast to sleep for transport to Coruscant.

 This creature first appeared in The Clone Wars season 2, episode 18, "The Zillo Beast".